-Dipstick DNA Extraction Kitbeta
+Dipstick DNA Extraction Kit

 Go from sample to PCR in 30 seconds.

-Dipstick DNA Extraction Kitbeta
+Dipstick DNA Extraction Kit

 Go from sample to PCR in 30 seconds.